Updated: Mar 15

 I remember doing a course by my men’s sexuality teacher Cam Fraser called Man Myths (link to course at the bottom).
 It is a course for women to better understand the men in their lives.
 In that course he covered ‘entitlement’.
 That morning in my Facebook newsfeed a friend shared a book with the word ‘entitlement’ on the front cover and that is exactly how I would summarise what happened.

 In further unpacking it with my husband, I said to him that part of me knew I shouldn’t have gone.
-That I had started feeling anxious before leaving to meet the man.
+That I had started feeling anxious before leaving to meet my date.
 Understanding me so well he said, ‘you were already feeling under pressure before you left.’

 Yes I was.